 Know that you don’t have to have an empty mind for thirty minutes or an hour, and you can start by just focusing on your breath or using a guided meditation audio (which we’ll get to!) for five minutes.

 FIVE MINUTES!
 You can do it.
 You probably spend more time scrolling through Instagram, right?
 We believe in you.

-Five 5-Minute Sleep Meditations
+Three 5-Minute Sleep Meditations

 Like we said, five minutes before bed (or really any time of day), and you could be seeing alllll of those benefits we listed out.
 Here are five 5-minute guided meditation videos to get you ready for bed.

 Bonus: Some Longer Sleep Meditations

 Ready for more?
 We’ve got some nighttime specific guided meditations that are 10 or 15 minutes long, so you can up your meditation game and reap even more sleep benefits.

 Above all, keep at this practice to ensure you get the hang of it and get some more sleep.
 We could all use some more restoration right now in light of all the stress 2020 has thrown our way.
 Enjoy these peaceful tracks and sweet dreams.